ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     Notice the use of the **ManagedIdentityCredential** class.
 This class attempts authentication using the managed identity that has been assigned to the deployment environment earlier.
 Once the credential is returned, it is used to construct an instance of the **DigitalTwinsClient**.
 The client contains methods to retrieve and update digital twin information, like models, components, properties and relationships.

-1. To start processing the Event Grid event, locate the `// INSERT event processing code below here` comment and insert the following code below it:
+1. To review the code that starts to process the Event Grid event, locate the `// REVIEW event processing code below here` comment and review the following code below it:

     ```csharp
     if (eventGridEvent != null && eventGridEvent.Data != null)